Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: Introduction

 Our main result states roughly that if the satisfiability problem of the one-step logic is in \ExpTime under a particular stringent measure of input size, then satisfiability in the corresponding instance of the coalgebraic $\mu$-calculus is in \ExpTime.
 Since the criteria on rule sets featuring in previous work on the coalgebraic $\mu$-calculus imply the \ExpTime bound on satisfiability checking in the one-step logic, this result subsumes previous complexity estimates for the coalgebraic $\mu$-calculus~\cite{CirsteaEA11}.
 Our leading example applications are on the one hand the graded $\mu$-calculus and its extension with (monotone) polynomial inequalities (including Presburger modalities, i.e.\ monotone linear inequalities), and on the other hand the extension of the (two-valued) probabilistic $\mu$-calculus~\cite{CirsteaEA11a,LiuEA15} with (monotone) polynomial inequalities.
 While the graded $\mu$-calculus as such is known to be in \ExpTime~\cite{KupfermanEA02}, the other mentioned instances of our result are, to our best knowledge, new.
 At the same time, our proofs are fairly simple, even compared to specific ones, e.g.\ for the graded $\mu$-calculus.

-Technically, we base our results on an automata-theoretic treatment by means of standard parity automata with singly exponential branching degree (in particular on modal steps), thus precisely enabling the singly exponential upper bound, in contrast to previous work using \emph{$\Lambda$-automata}~\cite{FontaineEA10} where modal steps in satisfiability games have doubly exponential branching degree.
-Our algorithm witnessing the singly exponential time bound is, in fact, a global caching algorithm~\cite{GoreWidmann09,GoreNguyen13}.
-As such, it is able to decide the satisfiability of nodes on-the-fly, that is, possibly before the tableau is fully expanded, thus offering a perspective for practically feasible reasoning.
-A side result of our approach is a singly-exponential bound on minimum model size for satisfiable formulae in \emph{all} coalgebraic $\mu$-calculi, calculated only in terms of the size of the parse tree of the formula and its alternation depth (again, the best previously known bound for the case without tractable modal tableau rules was doubly exponential~\cite{FontaineEA10}).
-This bound is new even in the case of the graded $\mu$-calculus.
-Of course, in this case it holds only over multigraphs, again illustrating the smoothness of multigraph semantics -- over Kripke frames, it is clearly not true as the model size can depend exponentially on numbers occurring in a formula when these are coded in binary.
+Technically, we base our results on an automata- and game-theoretic treatment by means of standard parity automata and parity (satisfiability) games.
+Our satisfiability games are quite different from satisfiability games formulated previously for the very similar \emph{$\Lambda$-automata}~\cite{FontaineEA10}.
+Both types of game are of overall doubly exponential size; however, we show that our game can nevertheless be solved in singly exponential time even in the absence of a tractable set of modal tableau rules.
+Our algorithm witnessing the singly exponential time bound is able to decide the satisfiability of nodes on-the-fly, that is, possibly before the tableau is fully expanded, in the spirit of global caching algorithms for description logics~\cite{GoreWidmann09,GoreNguyen13}.
+It thus offers a perspective for practically feasible reasoning.
+Our construction implies a known singly-exponential bound on minimum model size for satisfiable formulae in coalgebraic $\mu$-calculi~\cite{CirsteaEA11a,FontaineEA10}, calculated only in terms of the closure size of the formula and its alternation depth.
 Moreover, we identify a criterion for a polynomial bound on branching in models, which holds in all our examples.

 This paper extends a previous conference publication~\cite{HausmannSchroder19}.
 Besides providing full proofs and additional background material, we also make do without the problematic guardedness transformation (cf.~\cite{BruseEA15,KupkeEA20}) and directly establish our results for the unguarded coalgebraic $\mu$-calculus.
 On a technical level, we rebase large parts of the development on newly introduced notions of model checking game and satisfiability game for the unguarded coalgebraic $\mu$-calculus, obtaining streamlined proofs.

-\paragraph{Organization} In Section~\ref{sec:prelims}, we recall the basics of coalgebra, coalgebraic logic, and the coalgebraic $\mu$-calculus.
-We discuss the automata-theoretic approach and model checking games in Section~\ref{sec:tracking}, and present the one-step logic as well as the global caching algorithm and its runtime analysis in Section~\ref{section:alg}.
-Soundness and completeness of the algorithm are proved in Section~\ref{sec:correctness}.
+A restriction of the algorithm to guarded formulae has been implemented within the \emph{Coalgebraic Ontology Logic Solver (COOL 2)}~\cite{GorlitzEA23}, which in particular provides the first implemented reasoner for the graded $\mu$-calculus.